The Man in the High Castle (TV series): Setting

-Western North America, the "Japanese Pacific States", is occupied by the technologically less advanced Shōwa era Empire of Japan, which has imposed its hierarchical society on their part of the former United States.
-The Empire treats non-Japanese as subjects with fewer rights and little prospect of advancement in Imperial society, although some upper-class ethnic Japanese are fascinated by pre-war American culture.
+Western North America, the "Japanese Pacific States", is occupied by the technologically less advanced Shōwa-era Empire of Japan, which has imposed its hierarchical society on their part of the former United States.
+The Empire treats non-Japanese as subjects with fewer rights and little prospect of advancement in Imperial society, although some upper-class Japanese are fascinated by pre-war American culture.
 Japan's trade and science ministers work in the Pacific States' capital, San Francisco, California.
 The Yakuza wield extensive influence in Japanese America and are largely tolerated by the Kempeitai.
-In Season 4, an organization calling itself the Black Communist Rebellion takes up arms against the Japanese, gaining ground as the Empire's strength wanes.
+In season 4, an organization calling itself the Black Communist Rebellion takes up arms against the Japanese, gaining ground as the Empire's strength wanes.